How we're helping residents access affordable housing

-Over the next 2 years, we will continue to work with both landlords and tenants to evaluate this initiative and look at further options to ensure that our solutions to the issue of affordable rent are fair to all Yukoners.
+Over the next two years (2021 and 2022), we will continue to work with both landlords and tenants to evaluate this initiative and look at further options to ensure that our solutions to the issue of affordable rent are fair to all Yukoners.

 Rent index overview

-As of May 15, 2021, Yukon will index, or tie, residential rent increases to inflation.
+As of May 15, 2021, Yukon is indexing, or tying, residential rent increases to inflation.

 This initiative is a regulatory change under the Residential Landlord and Tenant Act.
 By law, both residential landlords and tenants must comply with this new requirement.

 We anticipate this change will be in place until January 2023, or when the Confidence and Supply Agreement ends.